Join the AEDP® Experiential Assistant Learning Community

 Click here to see a list of our Experiential Assistants

-To Assist in Immersion
+To assist in Immersion Courses

-To Assist in Essential Skills (ES1)
+To Assist in Essential Skills (ES1) Courses

 • Meet all Immersion Assistant requirements.

-To Assist in Advanced Skills (ASM)
+To Assist Advanced Skills (ASM) Courses

 • Meet all ES1 Assistant requirements.